 Having meals that only require being heated or reconstituted is a safer alternative, that way you are only warming things up or boiling water.

-Our suggestion is the Readywise Company 72 Hour Emergency Food and Drink Supply.
+Formally Wise foods, one of the most trusted names in preparedness meals.
 1,813 calories per day - 5,440 total.
-The food is sealed in Metallyte pouches which are easy to pack and use.
+Food is sealed in Metallyte pouches which are easy to pack and use.